-The problem is field 4.5 is not reportable in a re-use update report.
+The problem is field 4.5 is not reportable in an EROR report to be applied to a re-use update report.
 Filling it in would cause the trade repository to reject the report.

-Accordingly, in order to cancel a re-use update report made in error, parties would have to made a correction report (Table 4, field 18, Action Type = CORR) in which Table 4, field 8, Value of Reused Collateral, or Table 4, field 9, Estimated Reuse of Collateral = 0 (zero).
+Accordingly, in order to cancel a re-use update report made in error, parties would have to made make a correction report (Table 4, field 18, Action Type = CORR) in which Table 4, field 8, Value of Reused Collateral, or Table 4, field 9, Estimated Reuse of Collateral = 0 (zero).